6 Relationship & Dating Blogs We Love

-As dates have been forced to take place largely online due to the pandemic, major dating apps have reported increases in messaging.
+When the pandemic hit, dates were largely forced to take place online and major dating apps reported increases in messaging.

-So as we approach Valentine’s Day, we wanted to give a special shout-out to these unique blogs for daters.
+So as we approach another pandemic Valentine’s Day, we wanted to give a special shout-out to these unique blogs for daters.

-If you’re getting back into the dating game, trying to figure out a virtual date idea, or looking for advice on the best profile pics, these dating blogs can be a great resource.
+If you’re getting back into the dating game, trying to figure out a date idea (even if it’s a virtual one), or looking for advice on the best profile pics, these dating blogs can be a great resource.

-With more than 28,000 posts, readers are bound to find answers to their dating questions.
+The blog has more than 28,000 posts, so readers are bound to find answers to their dating questions.

 Some of the unique features of the site include city dating guides, dating site reviews, and a dating coach directory.

-And if you’re looking for a unique date idea that’s still socially distant, these online cooking classes with Eatwith sound like a great option.
+And if you’re looking for a unique date idea that’s still safe during COVID times, these fall and winter date ideas make great options.